puzzlelang/puzzlelang.github.io/README.md

 use permanent https://afasf.com/module.js;
 ```

-This will save the module inside a persistent context and make it available, even if the original path or url is not accessible (e.g. offline usage)
+This will save the module inside a persistent context and make it available, even if the original path or url is not accessible (offline usage)

-> puzzle comes with a built-in default module, which is always initalized.
-The default module contains some basic functionalities and is available in any other namespace. [ Full reference ](https://puzzle-lang.github.io/modules)

 ## Namespaces